quat1024/advent-of-code-2020/README.md

 * day 11: parts A and B
 * day 12: parts A and B
 * day 13: parts A and B
-* day 14: part A, part B is not finished
+* day 14: parts A and B
 * day 15: parts A and B
 * day 16: nothing
 * day 17: nothing